 When you’re meal planning, be sure to pick out meals that are:

 - Healthy and nutritious (check out my Paleo Diet post for more information on eating a healthy, real-food diet).
 Choose foods that nourish and fuel your body.

 - Aligned to any dietary needs you have (or can be easily adjusted to fit your needs), If you have a dairy sensitivity, for example, search for meals that are dairy-free.

 - And something your family will enjoy eating!
 Obviously, we should help our kids expand their horizons and grow to like eating vegetables.
 I’m not suggesting adding chicken nuggets to the meal plan each night.
-However, if you have a child that despises Brussel sprouts, I wouldn’t add them to the plans frequently.
+But if you have a child that despises Brussel sprouts, I wouldn’t add them to the plans for every meal!
 Try to have a good balance between foods your family likes and foods that maybe they don’t love the most, but are good for them.
 I think a lot of times we don’t give kids enough credit.
 When we don’t give them the option to eat junk food and set healthy food in front of them, they’ll probably eat it.